-Rachel is an associate solicitor in the family law team based in the Manchester office.
+Rachel is a senior associate solicitor in the family law team based in the Manchester office.

 Rachel also has an interest in ‘modern families’, including same-sex parenting, co-parenting, surrogacy and adoption.